gcarbo01/db-schema-design-guidelines/README.md

 # Instruction (Processing Instruction)
 ## Category
 ## Description
 It is an auxiliary utility entity for a main business entity.
 It is used to indicate how the main business entity must be processed.
 It is used mostly in system-to-system integration.
 These attributes are reference data across the entire system or platforms.
-These attributes are usually pre-categorised and approved in reference data tables and are not free text. <br>
+These attributes are usually pre-categorised, approved in reference data tables, and not free text. <br>
 This pattern applies, for example, to any business entity sent across in the services’ payload.
 So the sender can have particular annotations about how the entity must be processed or operated.  <br>

 <br><img src="./images/Instruction1.jpg" align="center" width=70% height=70%> <br> <br>